rust-lang/rfcs/text/3371-cargo-target-directories.md

 `--target-dir` > `CARGO_TARGET_DIR` > `target-dir = ...` > `--target-directories` > `CARGO_TARGET_DIRECTORIES` > `target-directories = ...`

+See the final section for discussion on how to make `CARGO_TARGET_DIRECTORIES` the default.

 ## Naming

 In the example in the previous section, using `CARGO_TARGET_DIRECTORIES` with `cargo build` produces named subdirectories.
 The name of those is partially deterministic: